MikerT86/quiz-wiz-app/README.md

 ## Functionality
 1. You can generate quiz manually or using LLM (GPR)
 2. You can take quizzes.
-3. You can see the results and statistics of taken quizzes.
+3. You can see the results and statistics.
-4. You can share the quiz
+4. You can share the quiz.
-5. You can take in anonymously (with shared link)
+5. You can take quiz anonymously (with shared link)

 ## Deployment
 In order to run application in [Docker](docker.com) execute in terminal: